cbrun/cbrun.github.io/sysml-v2/index.md

 [Eclipse SysON]({{ site.url }}/syson/) is an open-source, web-based SysML v2 modeling project initiated by Obeo and CEA and built on Sirius Web.
 Its goal is broader than drawing SysML v2 diagrams: graphical, textual, form-based, and tabular editors operate on the model, with extensibility and the standard API as first-class concerns.

-For the project, governance, source code, releases, and contribution paths, the [Eclipse SysON project](https://eclipse.dev/syson/) is the reference.
-For organizations evaluating customization, deployment, support, or an industrial engagement, [Obeo presents its SysON offerings and open-innovation approach](https://www.obeosoft.com/en/products/syson/).
+For the project, governance, source code, releases, and contribution paths, the [SysON website](https://mbse-syson.org/) is the reference entry point.
+For organizations evaluating customization, deployment, support, or an industrial engagement, [Obeo Enterprise for SysON](https://www.obeosoft.com/en/products/obeo-enterprise-for-syson/) is the relevant professional offering.

 This distinction is deliberate.
 Eclipse is where the open-source project lives.
 Obeo is one of the places where an organization can obtain productization and engineering support around it.